PA-RISC information - since 1999

 VME and Industrial

-The 740s VME-based PA-RISC computers were part of the HP 9000 700 series, sold from the early to late 1990s, used for industrial, scientific and military data measurement and real time control applications.
-These single-board computers utilized the industrial-grade VME bus for that.
-Processors included 32-bit PA-RISC PA-7100, PA-7100LC and PA-7300LC with HP LASI and ASP chipsets and some custom VME designs.
+HP sold PA-RISC VME computers as HP 9000 740 series from the early to late 1990s.
+They were used for industrial, scientific and military data measurement and real time control applications, as single-board computers utilized the industrial-grade VME bus.
+Processors used were 32-bit PA-RISC PA-7100, PA-7100LC and PA-7300LC with HP LASI and ASP chipsets and custom HP VME design.

-Operating systems were native HP-UX and HP-RT, the latter for real-time applications, with some supported in Open Source operating systems including Linux and BSD.
+Operating systems for HP 9000 740 were HP-UX for Unix and HP-RT for real-time applications, with some support in open Source operating systems.
 They were used in a very wide variety of applications for industrial and scientific control and measurement, including by the US military.

-HP 74x VME products were discontinued in 2002 as customers have migrated to new solutions and platforms more rapidly than anticipated with end of support between 2003 and 2007.
+HP 74x VME products were discontinued in 2002 as customers have migrated to new solutions and platforms more rapidly than anticipated with end of support 2007.

 ↑ up